veryMaker/signum-node/README.md

 ## Upgrade from 3.2.1 to 3.30 or higher

 If you run a Signum node with a version of 3.2.1 you need to do the following steps to keep your current H2 database.
-Nodes with a MariaDB setup needs **no** adjustments.
+Nodes with a MariaDB setup need **no** adjustments.

  1. Install the new Signum-node as described above
  2. Setup your config file `node.properties` as described above